Find a Qualified Attorney Near You

 - Access to treatment in emergency rooms

-Ohio bars students living in the U.S. illegally from paying in-state tuition rates.
+Ohio law bars students living in the U.S. illegally from paying in-state tuition rates.

 But, in July 2013, the Board of Regents in Ohio modified this rule.
 Now, Ohio allows Deferred Action for Childhood Arrivals (DACA) recipients to get this education benefit.
 DACA recipients may attend public universities and colleges paying in-state tuition rates.
 But applicants must meet the following conditions:

-- Students whose parent, legal guardian, or spouse were residents of Ohio for 12 consecutive months or more.
-The 12-month residency should be immediately before the student's enrollment.
+- Students whose parent, legal guardian, or spouse was a resident of Ohio for 12 consecutive months or more.
+The 12-month residency should be immediately before the student’s enrollment.

 - Students who lived in Ohio for at least 12 consecutive months immediately before enrollment.
 The student must not receive financial support from residents outside of Ohio.